samiux/samiux.github.io/garland.md

 ### How many detecting / blocking rules in Garland?
 There are over 32,000 rules in Garland and they are all free of charge.
 The number of rules are increasing.

-### Do you recommend to access Garland via SSH in internet?
-For security purpose, it is NOT recommended to connect Garland via SSH in internet.
-However, you may connect Garland via SSH in intranet.
-The username and password are "garland".
-The IP address of the garland is 192.168.x.200, e.g. 192.168.0.200.

 ### Can Garland decrypt the SSL/TLS traffic?
 Garland cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
 For example, Garland can detect and drop self signed SSL/TLS certificate traffic, detect and drop malicious JA3 Fingerprint and etc.